MAZamarripa/idaes-pse/docs/reference_guides/model_libraries/power_generation/costing/power_plant_costing_netl.rst

 Power Plant Costing Module
 --------------------------

-A default costing module has been developed based on the capital cost scaling methodology from NETL's Bituminous Baseline Report Rev 4 [1].
+A costing module has been developed based on the capital cost scaling methodology from NETL's Bituminous Baseline Report Rev 4 [1].
 It provides costing correlations for common variants of pulverized coal (PC), integrated gassification combined cycle (IGCC), and natural gas combined cycle (NGCC) power generation technologies.
 Users should refer to